 Cloud DNS service

 Cloud DNS service is a cloud service, usually SaaS, that the users use to manage their domain name.
-They can create DNS zones, DNS records, set multiple points of presence (PoPs), load balancers, and CDNs.
+They can create DNS zones, DNS records (like PTR, CNAME, MX, etc), set multiple points of presence (PoPs), load balancers, and CDNs.

 A Cloud DNS service has an easy-to-use interface or API that makes it effortless to administrate domain names and use Advanced DNS services like GeoDNS, DynamicDNS, Forwarding, etc.